 Maintaining an active LinkedIn presence demonstrates a base level of tech savviness and that you’re engaged with your industry and peers.
 Creating an impressive LinkedIn profile also gives you the opportunity to shape your story and expertise.

-Look at your peers when facing age discrimination.
 “Most recruiters,” continued Tuerk, “certainly in the Bay Area, certainly in tech, but really more and more throughout the whole country, the minute they take a look at your resume they look up your LinkedIn profile too.”

-Get a decent photo up there and look at your peers and where they’re working and how they’re talking about what they do and what their titles are and what their specialties are, and look especially at their headlines and figure out your best headline,” advised Tuerk.
+Get a decent photo up there and look at your peers and where they’re working and how they’re talking about what they do and what their titles are and what their specialties are, and look especially at their LinkedIn headlines and figure out your best headline,” advised Tuerk.

-Fixing the System
+Fixing the system

 There were 18,376 age discrimination charges tracked by the EEOC in 2017.
 That is an encouraging decrease from a 2008 high of 24,582 charges, but there is still a steep climb ahead to end hiring and workforce age discrimination.

-The Role of the Recruiter
+The role of the recruiter

 When Wagadia was tasked with finding “young pretty people” above, she didn’t give in to the client. “’I’m going to send you the most experienced person, the person that’s most qualified for this role,’” she recounted.
 “I don’t want that on my conscience.”